Tarrafal De Monte Trigo

 The crowd brought the boat back to the surf.
 We got in.
 The village elder was consulted.
 After waiting a good five minutes, he shouted “Vai, vai!!!” and everybody started pushing.
 A slightly smaller wave crashed in front of the boat and the retreating water took us into the sea.
 The rowers started rowing like crazy and we cleared the next wave just before it broke.
 “Perfecto,” the rower smiled.

 On getting us back to the boat safely, I tried to give them some money, 500 CVE.
 The eldest rower started making a big fuss.
 “What’s the problem?”
 I asked one of the rowers.
 “He wants 5000.”
 Barbara and I looked at each other in disbelief.
 “5000?
-I can take a taxi from Brussels to Ghent for that money.
-I can buy 20 of your boats for that money.
+I can buy 20 rowboats for that money.
 We don’t even have that kind of money on us.”
 The older rower sat in the boat, sulking and muttering.

 I tried to offer 1000 CVE.
 He didn’t want it.
 We found it very strange that he didn’t even bargain.
 In the end, darkness was falling quickly.
 They rowed back to shore, leaving us bewildered.
-Why was it all or nothing for him?
-We really wanted to give them money, but not half a month’s wages, that seemed… excessive.
+Why was it all or nothing?
+We really wanted to give them money, but we didn’t have half a month of average Cabo Verde wages.
+It seemed… excessive.

 Hannah and Antoine were not on the boat when we returned.
 I worried because Hannah said she didn’t want to be paddling the boards in the dark.
 After an hour or so, I heard splashing in the water that didn’t sound like the splashing Vite & Rêves usually makes.
 I saw dark shapes gliding towards the boat.
 They made it back!
 Turned out they slightly miscalculated the trip back.